4th Month Pregnancy Diet - Which Foods To Eat And Avoid?

 5. Excess Of Dried Fruits:

-Though a cup of dried fruits is good for you, avoid taking too many dried fruits during the fourth month of pregnancy.
-They are very rich and warm in essence, and for some women, can cause untimely contractions.
+Consuming a cup of dried fruits in pregnancy is good for you.
+However, avoid taking too many dried fruits during the fourth month to avert the risk of any side effects.
+Dry fruits are very rich and warm in essence, and for some women, can cause untimely contractions.

 6. Licorice: